 The launch of the Employment Justice Guideline is like opening a door, not just a one-time event.
 It’s an invitation for us all – employees, employers, legal experts, and policymakers – to work together and make the employment justice system better for all.

 But the story doesn’t end with the Guideline’s introduction; it’s just the start.
 The next big challenge is putting the Guidelines into action.
 We’ll do this by working with partners and offering training to legal practitioners.
-This way, we can make sure the Employment Justice Guideline makes a real difference in people’s lives and work.
+This way, we can make sure the Employment Justice Guideline makes a real difference in the lives of people working in Tunisia.